pwnedsec-enki/DropNode/README.md

   Ensure IP forwarding and NAT are enabled (the script handles this automatically).
 - **Cannot select as exit node:**
   Make sure you have authorized the new machine and enabled it as an exit node in the Tailscale admin console.
+- **Exit node not visible immediately:**
+  New nodes may take a minute to show up in the admin console after creation.

 ---